HubSpot/drop/CONTRIBUTING.md

 1. Fork the project
 2. Clone your forked project by running `git clone git@github.com:{
    YOUR_USERNAME }/drop.git`
-3. Run `npm install` to install both node modules and bower components
+3. Run `npm install` to install node modules
 4. Test that you can build the source by moving/renaming the existing `dist` directory and running `npm run build`
 5. Assuming everything went well, you should now have a `dist` directory that